Skip to content

 Personal statements

-What do you believe are the role(s) of a nurse in today's healthcare environment(s)?
-And how do you see yourself embodying those roles?
+1. What do you believe are the role(s) of a nurse in today's healthcare environment(s)?
+How do you see yourself embodying those roles?

-Given that this program requires you to attend class two days a week and clinical three days a week, plus time outside of class for lab and study time, reflect on your current life situation and work demands.
+5. Given that this program requires you to attend class two days a week and clinical three days a week, plus time outside of class for lab and studying, reflect on your current life situation and work demands.
 Share with the admissions committee your plan for managing these competing time demands.

 Professional resume